Enabling discovery and driving translational medicine with high throughput technologies

 Follow us on Twitter

-The Victorian Centre for Functional Genomics (VCFG) at Peter Mac enables biomedical researchers Australia-wide the ability to perform novel discovery-based high throughput screens using multiple platforms.
-The VCFG facilitates functional interrogation of all genes in the genome, or selected boutique collections using CRISPR/cas9, small interfering RNA (siRNA), micro RNA (miRNA), long non-coding RNA (lncRNA) and short hairpin RNA (shRNA) approaches.
-The VCFG enables large and small scale drug screens using commercially available compounds or BYO compounds.
+The Victorian Centre for Functional Genomics (VCFG) at Peter Mac is a national platform that enables biomedical researchers Australia-wide the ability to perform novel discovery-based high throughput screens using multiple platforms.
+The VCFG facilitates functional interrogation of all genes in the genome, or selected boutique collections using CRISPR/Cas9, small interfering RNA (siRNA), micro RNA (miRNA), long non-coding RNA (lncRNA) and short hairpin RNA (shRNA) approaches.
+The VCFG enables large- and small-scale drug screens using commercially available compounds or BYO compounds in both 2D and 3D.
 The VCFG has extensive experience in cellular phenotyping using quantitative high content screening and has developed sophisticated analytical pipelines for data analysis.

 NEW TO THE VCFG!

-We’ve always had a great emphasis on data management and data sharing and during 2020 we established a new project management portal using the Atlassian tool Confluence called VCFG PRIME (PRoject Information and Management Enterprise).
-All projects have their own secure portal where we document all project details; all experimental metadata, image capture metrics, plate barcodes, reagent barcodes, everything!
+Every project is securely managed through PRIME, our project management portal using the Atlassian tool Confluence.
 Analysis is provided in a fully interactive HTML format with all data downloadable, all code easily accessible and representative images available.
-We also collate funding details and metrics (abstracts, presentations, publications) for future reporting.
-This portal effectively future-proofs our capacity to revisit your dataset for publication, for re-analysis or for large scale sharing.
+All funding and outputs (abstracts, presentations, publications) are collated for future reporting.
+This portal future-proofs our capacity to revisit your dataset for publication, for re-analysis or for large-scale sharing.

 We proudly support your grant applications through developing a customised approach to your specific project and budget.
 Happy to discuss your ideas!
 Email A/Prof Kaylene Simpson if interested.

 3D Culture, Characterisation and Screening